trallard/Talks/docs/Themes_docs.md

 These are the stylesheets needed for the slides, depending on the colour schemes you want you should use the `href="css/light_theme.css"` or the `href="css/dark_theme.css"`.

-The syntax highlight style is defined as:
+The syntax highlighting style is defined as:
 ```html
 <!-- Theme used for syntax highlighting of code -->
 <link rel="stylesheet" href="css/google_syntax.css">
 ```
-I use a number of styles, all which come from [highlight.js](https://highlightjs.org/)
+I use a number of styles depending on what I want to achieve, all which come from [highlight.js](https://highlightjs.org/)

 ### Parts forming the themes
 I have written the styles in such a way that you can choose a colour palette, background pattern, and font combinations independently.
 To do so you need to specify the appropriate values within the html as: